tc39/proposal-eventual-send/README.md

 computing, with the goal of using promises as asynchronous references to remote objects.
-However, since the JavaScript language itself does not contain any intrinsic I/O machinery, relying entirely on the host environment for this, Promises as JavaScript currently defines them are not sufficient to realize the distributed computation vision they were originally motivated by.
+However, since the JavaScript language itself does not contain any intrinsic I/O machinery, relying entirely on the host environment for this, Promises as JavaScript currently defines them are not by themselves sufficient to realize the distributed computation vision that originally motivated them.

 Kris Kowal's [Q-connection library](https://github.com/kriskowal/q-connection) extended Q's promises for distributed computing with [promise